Al-rimi/java/README.md

 ## License

-This repository is open-source under the **MIT License**.
-You are free to use, modify, and distribute the code.
-However, please note that the ideas behind these programs are inspired by the curriculum at ZJNU, and while the code is my own, it was developed as part of the coursework.

-For more details, refer to the [LICENSE](LICENSE) file.
+This repository is licensed under the **MIT License**.
+The code is entirely my own, created with inspiration from the ZJNU course but independently written.
+See the full license details in the [LICENSE](LICENSE) file.

 ---